z-a-f/blog/README.md

 ---

-If you'd like to contribute
+If you'd like to contribute to the book, clone the project, make your changes and send a pull request.
+Note that the pull request will be rejected if not conforming to the structure above.